butterfly-ops/docs/design.md

 In this case study, you will have the following Widgets: Header, Footer, Slider, ProductList

-As you see, Best Selling Products and Latest Products are the same Widget with different Parameters.
+As you see, Best Selling Products and Latest Products are displayed using the same Widget with different Parameters.

 ## Personalization